-Last Friday I worked on finishing the squares needed for my Better Homes and Gardens granny square sampler inspired fat bag.
+Stitch by stitch, and then square by square, last Friday I worked on finishing the pieces needed for my Better Homes and Gardens granny square sampler inspired fat bag.

 I started by finishing work on square A-2: